Beeline (brand): Laos

-In 2011 Beeline entered Laos as VimpelCom Lao, replacing former Tigo.
-22% shareholding remains with Lao government.
+In 2011, Beeline entered Laos as VimpelCom Lao, replacing former Tigo.
+22% shareholding remains with the Lao government.
 3G HSPA+ services began in January 2012.
 Numbers on Beeline Laos are 020-7xxx-xxxx.
-Beeline Laos 4G LTE to be launched soon.
+Beeline Laos 4G LTE is expected to be launched soon.
 Now it is on a trial period.

 Ukraine

 Beeline Ukraine (known as Ukrainian RadioSystems (URS) before February 2007) was a mobile operator in Ukraine with 2.22 million GSM subscribers (February 2007).
 The company operated under Beeline brand.
 In 2010 Beeline merged with Kyivstar.
 Now all Beeline Ukraine subscribers became Kyivstar subscribers.

 The company was founded in 1995, and Motorola acquired 49% of the company in 1996.
 URS obtained a GSM-900 license in 1997, but Motorola backed off the venture the same year due to an alleged government favoritism to another mobile operator.
-The Korean Daewoo picked up the ownership, didn't do much to grow the business and sold it to a Ukrainian financial group in 2003.
+The Korean Daewoo acquired ownership, although it failed to grow the business, and eventually sold it to a Ukrainian financial group in 2003.
 In November 2005, 100% of the company's ownership was acquired by the Russian VimpelCom for $230 million.
 The deal was surrounded by a controversy involving two major shareholders of VimpelCom: the Russian Alfa Group and Telenor, a Norwegian telecom conglomerate.